Skip to main content

 Server-Timing Headers (Automatic)

 Every HTTP response includes a Server-Timing header with performance metrics.
-No configuration needed - it's automatically added to all responses.
+No configuration needed.

 Access via Browser DevTools: